Summer is a fantastic time to view wildlife at Browns Park NWR. Elk, mule deer, waterfowl, and songbirds are abundant.

 The National Wildlife Refuge System, within the U.S. Fish and Wildlife Service, manages a national network of lands and waters set aside to conserve America’s fish, wildlife, and plants.

-Some of the birds recently observed at Browns Park NWR included mallards, northern pintails, common goldeneyes, sandhill cranes, northern harriers, ospreys, golden eagles, red-winged blackbirds, American robins, western meadowlarks, mountain bluebirds, and many other species.
-Come check out the spring migration!
+Some of the birds recently observed at Browns Park NWR included mallards, white-faced ibis, northern harriers, ospreys, bald eagles, great-horned owls, red-winged blackbirds, spotted towhees, western meadowlarks, mountain bluebirds, and many other species.
+Come check out the summer birding opportunities!

 If you're intrigued by stories of Butch Cassidy and other western legends, come to Browns Park NWR to see areas used as hangouts by famous outlaws.